hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/04b-Animations.md

     + GPU/CPU optimization, battery saved on mobile:
       + js executed but not drawn if not visible
       + animationLoop still executed
-  + time-based animation:
-    + a technique that comprises measuring the amount of time elapsed between two frames
-    + computing the distance in pixels to move objects on screen
-    + the visible speed for a human eye remains constant, even if the frame rate is not
   + typical use:
     + `init()` function called after the page loaded
       + get the canvas: `canvas = document.get ElementById('myCanvas')`